Costa Rica

 2030 NDC target

-Formulation of target in NDC Costa Rica commits to an absolute maximum net emissions in 2030 of 9.11 MtCO2e including all emissions and all sectors covered by the corresponding National Greenhouse Gas Emissions Inventory (Government of Costa Rica, 2020).
+Formulation of target in NDC Costa Rica commits to absolute maximum net emissions in 2030 of 9.11 MtCO2e including all emissions and all sectors covered by the corresponding National Greenhouse Gas Emissions Inventory (Government of Costa Rica, 2020).

 Absolute emissions level in 2030